-Singapore's Growth Has a Narrow Base
+Singapore's growth has a narrow base

-A participant pointed out that the "lift" in Asia and Singapore has been concentrated in technology sectors, and suggested that other sectors would need to grow in order to prolong the economic upswing to guard against cyclical downturns
+A participant pointed out that the "lift" in Asia and Singapore has been concentrated in technology sectors, and suggested that other sectors would need to grow in order to prolong the economic upswing.

-Moderate Risk of a Slowing Chinese Economy
+Moderate risk of a slowing Chinese economy

 The likelihood of a slowdown in the Chinese economy was a point of interest for several participants.
-While one participant judged the likelihood of a "hard landing" for the Chinese economy in the next three years would be around 25%, the Chinese government was noted to be adept in managing their economy.
+While one participant judged that the likelihood of a "hard landing" for the Chinese economy in the next three years would be around 25 per cent, it was also noted that the Chinese government was adept at managing their economy.